mAbduqayum/python-workbook/100_conditionals/122_january_weekday/january_weekday.md

-# Exercise 122: What Day of the Week Is January 1?
+# Exercise: What Day of the Week Is January 1?

 Write a program that determines the day of the week for January 1st of a given year using a mathematical formula.